 While the business model canvas and the lean canvas are similar in format, there are differences in how they are used.
 It is generally accepted that the lean canvas model is a better fit for startups, whereas the business model canvas works well for already established businesses.
 The lean canvas is simpler; the business model canvas provides a more complete picture of a mature business.

 Both the business model canvas and the lean canvas are designed for constant iterations, allowing for multiple versions and changes throughout the entrepreneurial process.
 Part of that process involves customer discovery; thus, the canvases invoke customer-focused design.
-The target customer is integrated into the canvas from the start through the use of a customer empathy map and a number of design-thinking ideation activities.30 The customer empathy map is a portrayal of a target customer—the most promising candidate from a business’s customer segments—that explores the understanding of that person’s condition from their perspective to understand his or her problems and needs (Figure 11.9).
+The target customer is integrated into the canvas from the start through the use of a customer empathy map and a number of design-thinking ideation activities.30 The customer empathy map is a portrayal of a target customer—the most promising candidate from a business’s customer segments—that explores the understanding of that person’s problems and needs (Figure 11.9).
 Osterwalder and Pigneur used a customer empathy map as part of the design ideation phase of developing a business model canvas.
 There are differing versions of customer empathy maps, but most seek to answer common questions pertaining to the customer, such as:

 - With whom are we empathizing?

 - What do they need to do?

 - What do they see?